We envision a city where everyone can walk to grocery stores, parks, child care, coffee shops, restaurants, drug stores, and other daily necessities.

 Let's Build Social Housing

-On February 11, we need to pass the Social Housing Ballot Measure — Seattle Prop 1A — that will help build permanently affordable housing.
-Social housing is an innovative method to create affordable housing in the United States but common in Europe and elsewhere around the world.
+This will help build permanently affordable housing.
+Social housing is an innovative method to create affordable housing in the United States, but it is common in Europe and elsewhere around the world.
 It is publicly owned, permanently affordable, free from market speculation, and available to all.

 Let's Plan for a Walkable City